askeksa/Cinter/README.txt

 PROTRACKER GUIDELINES

+You can use a combination of Cinter and non-Cinter ("raw") instruments in your module.
+The Cinter instruments are recognized by their special sample names.
 You may change the initial 's' in the sample names to a different character, but the sample names must be otherwise intact, in order to communicate the instrument parameters to the conversion script.

-You can write whatever you like in the names of unused instruments, so the traditional module info can be placed here.
+You can write whatever you like in the names of raw and unused instruments, so the traditional module info can be placed here.

 You are allowed to shorten instruments by changing their lengths or cutting from the end in the sample editor.
 The new length will be in effect, both in